-Promedhe has been a project funded by the General-Directorate of the European Commission for Civil Protection and Humanitarian Aid (DG ECHO).
+Promedhe has been one of these projects.
 The project’s consortium included the Italian Civil Protection Department (DPC) as Coordinator, the Cyprus Civil Defence (CCD), the Palestinan Civil Defence (PCD), the National Emergency Management Agency of Israel (NEMA), the Jordan Civil Defence (JCD) and

 the Fondazione Hallgarten – Franchetti, Centro Studi Villa Montesca.

 The project, continuation of the IPCAM project (2015-2016) that has been managed by the Department of Civil Protection and involved the national civil protection authorities of Germany (THW and BBK) and Tunisian with the aim of strengthening the capacity for disaster management preparation through the development of the voluntary sector, the development of operational manuals for emergency management at the institutional level and the development of information systems for the management of emergency information;